Hunter Huss High School: Academics

 Hunter Huss High School's Career Academy is part of Gaston County Schools' "School Choice Programs."
 The Career Academy prepares students for careers "in business, trade and industry, food service, public safety, health science, and technology."
 Previously, Hunter Huss was an International Baccalaureate (IB) World School.

-According to the official Hunter Huss website: "The mission of Hunter Huss High School is to empower students to be lifelong learners and equip them to be successful members of society."

 Facilities

 The campus occupies 52 acres of land and has 178,000 square feet of indoor space.
 The auditorium can seat 1,465 and the gymnasium has a capacity for over 1,800.
 The school completed an $11 million renovation project in 2012.
 The renovations included a new heating and air conditioning system, replacement of some original windows, new plumbing throughout the entire building and extensive masonry work.
 Updated science labs, a new media center, wiring for wireless internet, and a television and broadcasting studio were also highlights of the improvements.

+Athletics

+Hunter Huss High School's team name is the Huskies.
+The school colors are Columbia blue, white, and navy.
+Sports offered at Hunter Huss include: